EhteshamSid/SpeechDBquery/README.md

-We implemented the database interface in three languages: English, Hindi and Gujarati.
+Implemented the database interface in three languages: English, Hindi and Gujarati.
 As of now the model is able to execute limited SQL commands via speech, but with further enhancement as per specific use-cases, the model can be deployed completely.